 If you finish before time is called, you may check your work on this section only.
-Do not turn to any other section in the test.

 Instructions for Verbal Reasoning and Quantitative Reasoning Sections

 Important Notes

 Your scores for these sections will be determined by the number of questions you answer correctly.
 Nothing is subtracted from a score if you answer a question incorrectly.
 Therefore, to maximize your scores it is better for you to guess at an answer than not to respond at all.
 Work as rapidly as you can without losing accuracy.
 Do not spend too much time on questions that are too difficult for you.
 Go on to the other questions and come back to the difficult ones later.